fwojtan/things-i-learnt-in-lockdown/README.md

 A better place to pickup some C is following a tutorial on how to make a console text editor (kilo).
 Later on I started doing some of the tutorials from learn-C.org e.g. linked lists.

-I also was using some python to cleanup and categorise my bank statements.
-Initially this was just to estimate living costs at uni, but it occured to me it might make a fun dataset for an ML project further down the line.
+I also was using some python to cleanup and categorise my bank statements (I was really bored by this point in lockdown).
+Initially this was just to estimate living costs at uni, but it occured to me the labelled data could be used for an ML project in the future...

-On a similar topic I wanted to start to learn pandas so tried to impliment a student loan repayment calculator I'd previously made in excel.
-I also faffed with Jupyter ipython widgets for a while.
+I also wanted to start to learn pandas so tried to impliment a student loan repayment calculator I'd previously made in excel.
+I also faffed with Jupyter ipython widgets for a while to make some interactive plots.